-SECTION 1 our plan Things to know about getting your medical care covered as a member of Section 1.1 What are "network providers" and "covered services"?
-32 Section 1.2 Basic rules for getting your medical care covered by the plan 32 SECTION 2 Use providers in the plan's network to get your medical care 34 Section 2.1 You must choose a Medical Home-Primary Care Provider (MH-PCP) to provide and oversee your medical care 34 Section 2.2 What kinds of medical care can you get without getting approval in advance from your MH-PCP?
-35 Section 2.3 How to get care from specialists and other network providers 36 Section 2.4 How to get care from out-of-network providers 36 SECTION 3 for care How to get covered services when you have an emergency or urgent nee Section 3.1 Getting care if you have a medical emergency 37 Section 3.2 Getting care when you have an urgent need for care 38 SECTION 4 What if you are billed directly for the full cost of your covered services?
-Section 4.1 You can ask us to pay our share of the cost of covered services 39 Section 4.2 If services are not covered by our plan, you must pay the full cost 39 SECTION 5 research study" How are your medical services covered when you are in a "clinical 40 Section 5.1 What is a "clinical research study"?
+SECTION 1 Things to know about getting your medical care covered as a member of our plan 33 Section 1.1 What are "network providers" and "covered services"?
+33 Section 1.2 Basic rules for getting your medical care covered by the plan 33 SECTION 2 Use providers in the plan's network to get your medical care 34 Section 2.1 You must choose a Medical Home - Primary Care Provider (MH-PCP) to provide and oversee your medical care 34 Section 2.2 What kinds of medical care can you get without getting approval in advance from your MH-PCP?
+36 Section 2.3 How to get care from specialists and other network providers 36 Section 2.4 How to get care from out-of-network providers 37 SECTION 3 How to get covered services when you have an emergency or urgent need for care 37 Section 3.1 Getting care if you have a medical emergency 37 Section 3.2 Getting care when you have an urgent need for care 39 SECTION 4 What if you are billed directly for the full cost of your covered services?
+40 Section 4.1 You can ask us to pay our share of the cost of covered services 40 Section 4.2 If services are not covered by our plan, you must pay the full cost 40 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+40 Section 5.1 What is a "clinical research study"?
 40 Section 5.2 When you participate in a clinical research study, who pays for what?
 41

-SECTION 6 institution" Rules for getting care covered in a "religious non-medical health ca Section 6.1 What is a religious non-medical health care institution?
+SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" 42 Section 6.1 What is a religious non-medical health care institution?
 42 Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
-42 SECTION 7 Rules for ownership of durable medical equipment 43 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+43 SECTION 7 Rules for ownership of durable medical equipment 43 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
 43